sm459-hub/samuelmarsan.github.io/index.md

 title: Samuel Marsan, M.A.
 ---

-I am a bilingual (English-Spanish) clinical psychology trainee with specialized training in transgender health, autism spectrum disorders, eating disorders, and multicultural mental health.
-With degrees from Duke University, UNC Chapel Hill, and Miami Dade College Honors College, I bring experience in research, psychotherapy, and advocacy across diverse communities.
+I am a bilingual (English-Spanish) master's level clinical psychology professional with specialized training in transgender health, autism spectrum disorders, eating disorders, and multicultural mental health.
+With degrees from Duke University (M.A.), University of Texas (Predoctoral Clinical Psychology Internship) UNC Chapel Hill (B.S.), and Miami Dade College Honors College|Dual Languange Program (A.A.), I bring experience in research, psychotherapy, and advocacy across diverse cultural and geographical communities.

-Currently open to clinical, research, and community-based roles that align with my expertise in evidence-based practice and inclusive care.
+Currently open to clinical, research, and community-based roles that align with my expertise in clinical resaerch, evidence-based practice, and inclusive care.

 [View Full CV](/cv/)